victorcaquilpan/PPGNet-Cat/README.md

 * **2) Training**: For training just in necessary to run the script **train.py** able in the main directory.
 This process will create a **.pth** file with the weights and biases for our evaluation model.
 * **3) Testing**: For testing, just in necessary to run the script **test.py** able in the main directory.
 This script will make the inference over all the test subset and return the performance of the model using mAP, Rank-1 and Rank-5.</p>

+In order to store the weights given from your training process, you need to create the "pretrained_weights" folder in the next way.

 ```
 PPGNet-Cat
           |--train.py